tolerl1/logan-dev/README.md

 # Personal site
-This is a work in progress, but will eventually showcase my projects by pulling data using the GitHub API, bio, and if available, the type of role I am seeking.

 Created using [Vue.js](https://vuejs.org/), [Bulma](https://bulma.io/) CSS framework, and minimal use of [Buefy](https://buefy.org/) for it's navbar JS.

 ## Project setup